-- An enteral feeding tube, such as a nasogastric tube or esophagostomy tube is often a good choice to reduce stress in the hospitalized patient or for long-term management of select patients.
-Overall feeding tubes insure that the nutrients are getting into the patient and is considered to be the best route for administering nutrients to the patient.
+- An enteral feeding tube, such as a nasogastric tube or esophagostomy tube, is often a good choice to reduce stress in the hospitalized patient or for long-term management of select patients.
+Overall feeding tubes ensure that the nutrients are getting into the patient and is considered to be the best route for administering nutrients to the patient.

 Parenteral nutrition may be indicated for patients at significant risk for complications with enteral feeding.

 Nutritional support in the critically ill patient is aimed at enhancing the rate of recovery and minimizing the impact of malnutrition.
 Malnutrition causes metabolic derangements and catabolism of lean body tissue, which has negative effects on wound healing, immune function, strength of skeletal and respiratory muscles, and ultimately overall prognosis.

 Burns KM.
 Nutrition for the critically ill.
 Proc VECCS 2012.
 Pp. 513-516.